 Slice Cost Pool True-Up Charge

-The annual Slice True-Up Adjustment Charge for the Slice Cost Pool will be calculated by 1) subtracting (i) the forecast annual expenses and revenue credits allocated to the Slice Cost Pool for the applicable Fiscal Years of the Rate Period from (ii) the actual expenses and revenue credits that are allocable to the Slice Cost Pool in the applicable Fiscal Year of the Rate Period and 2) multiplying the difference from 1 above by each customer’s Slice Percentage pursuant to Exhibit K of the Slice Contract divided by the sum of all Slice Percentages for that Fiscal Year pursuant to Exhibit K of the Slice Contract.
-The dollar amount calculated, which may be positive or negative, constitutes the Slice True-Up Adjustment Charge for the Slice Cost Pool.
+The annual Slice True-Up Charge for the Slice Cost Pool will be calculated by 1) subtracting (i) the forecast annual expenses and revenue credits allocated to the Slice Cost Pool for the applicable Fiscal Years of the Rate Period from (ii) the actual expenses and revenue credits that are allocable to the Slice Cost Pool in the applicable Fiscal Year of the Rate Period and 2) multiplying the difference from 1 above by each customer’s Slice Percentage pursuant to Exhibit K of the Slice Contract divided by the sum of all Slice Percentages for that Fiscal Year pursuant to Exhibit K of the Slice Contract.
+The dollar amount calculated, which may be positive or negative, constitutes the Slice True-Up Charge for the Slice Cost Pool.

 Treatment of New Costs and New Credits, and Costs and Revenues Not Subject to Slice True-Up

-In the annual Slice True-Up Adjustment, BPA may make an interim allocation of New Expenses or New Credits for which categories do not exist on Table 2.
+In the annual Slice True-Up Charge, BPA may make an interim allocation of New Expenses or New Credits for which categories do not exist on Table 2.
 If BPA makes such an interim allocation among the Cost Pools, it will do so based on the PRDM cost allocation principles (see Section 2.1).
 BPA will make a final decision on the allocation of New Expenses or New Credits among the Cost Pools in the next scheduled power rate 7(i) Process.
-If the cost allocation finally adopted in the 7(i) Process is different from the interim allocation implemented by BPA through the Slice True-Up Adjustment, the Slice customers will be compensated or charged based on their over-payment or under-payment, in either case with interest (at the rate specified in the Slice customer’s CHWM Contract) from the first calendar day of the Fiscal Year in which the True-Up Adjustment Charge containing the interim allocation was calculated to the due date of the bills containing payment(s) or credit(s) related to the final allocation.
+If the cost allocation finally adopted in the 7(i) Process is different from the interim allocation implemented by BPA through the Slice True-Up Charge, the Slice customers will be compensated or charged based on their over-payment or under-payment, in either case with interest (at the rate specified in the Slice customer’s CHWM Contract) from the first calendar day of the Fiscal Year in which the Slice True-Up Charge containing the interim allocation was calculated to the due date of the bills containing payment(s) or credit(s) related to the final allocation.

-For forecast expenses or revenue credits allocated to either the Composite Cost Pool or the Slice Cost Pool that are not subject to the Slice True-Up, for purposes of all Slice True-Up Adjustment calculations the actual expenses and revenue credits allocable to such Cost Pools for each Fiscal Year will be deemed to be equal to the forecast of such expenses or revenue credits in the applicable 7(i) Process.
-The expenses and revenue credits that are not subject to true-up to actual expenses and revenue credits in the Slice True-Up Adjustment will be determined in each 7(i) Process.
+For forecast expenses or revenue credits allocated to either the Composite Cost Pool or the Slice Cost Pool that are not subject to the Slice True-Up Charge, for purposes of all Slice True-Up Charge calculations the actual expenses and revenue credits allocable to such Cost Pools for each Fiscal Year will be deemed to be equal to the forecast of such expenses or revenue credits in the applicable 7(i) Process.
+The expenses and revenue credits that are not subject to true-up to actual expenses and revenue credits in the Slice True-Up Charge will be determined in each 7(i) Process.

 Slice True-Up Charge